LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 * **Opting in:** Consumers can opt-in to receive purchase confirmation and updates via Messenger during the checkout process.
 * **Offsite engagements:** Brands can embed a Message us button on ads, emails and other offsite locations.

-## Add an agent manager  to display third party messages
+## Add an agent manager  to display third-party messages

 In order for messages sent directly from your Facebook Messenger inbox (via a Facebook page administrator or automated message) to appear in the agent workspace conversation thread, you will need to assign an agent manager user to whom the messages will be attributed.